 Now enter diskpart into the command prompt and hit enter.
 This may display an User Account Control prompt, make sure to allow it by selecting Yes.
 Diskpart is the built-in Disk Partitioning program in Windows.

 It is a good idea to display a list of all partitions on the drive.
-To do that enter list volume in the prompt and press enter.
+To do that type list volume in the prompt and press enter.

 Locate the hard drive that you want to hide and select it in the command prompt.
 This can be done with the command select volume number, e.g. select volume 4 to select the fourth volume.